ponylang/ponylang-website/content/blog/last-week-in-pony-112623.md

 ### The Great DockerHub Migration

-We've migrated all `ponylang/ponyc` release images that were ever created from DockerHub to GitHub Container Registry.
+We've migrated all `ponylang/ponyc` Linux release images that were ever created from DockerHub to GitHub Container Registry.
 You can now pull any image going back to 0.13.0 from GitHub Container Registry.

+We haven't and don't intend to migrate the Windows images.

 ### Office Hours